 - Learn about anti-coagulation, as well as duration of treatment for DVTs, PEs and strokes

-- Learn about infectious issues with transplant patients
+- Learn about infectious issuesin transplant/immunocompromised patients

-- Learn about common genetic disorders that might present in a pediatric PM&R practice such as Down Syndrome, Cystic Fibrosis, the Muscular Dystrophies, Fragile X, and Spinal Muscular Atrophy
+- Learn about common genetic disorders that might present in a pediatric PM&R practice such as Down Syndrome, Cystic Fibrosis, the Muscular Dystrophies, Fragile X and Spinal Muscular Atrophy

 - Learn about kidney transplant, dialysis indications

-- understand the indications and considerations for fistula care
+- Understand the indications and considerations for fistula care

 - Become proficient at your neurologic exam

-- Learn management and complications of acute stroke, Guillain- Barre Syndrome, Multiple Sclerosis, ALS, myasthenia gravis, Lambert-Eaton, Parkinson’s Disease
+- Learn management and complications of acute stroke, Guillain-Barre Syndrome, Multiple Sclerosis, ALS, myasthenia gravis, Lambert-Eaton, Parkinson’s Disease

-- Gain exposure to electromyography/nerve conduction studies
+- If possible, gain exposure to electromyography/nerve conduction studies

 - Learn to interpret imaging and how they correlate to physical exam findings, treatment, and functional prognosis